SaxionMechatronics/smartnav-dataset/docs/sensors.md

 Although IMU-based dead reckoning is not suitable for long durations, it is very useful over short intervals, until a new frame arrives.
 In SLAM practice, IMU data is mostly used in the SLAM back-end.
 It is also used in front-end to reduce motion distortion in both images and pointclouds.

 Most SLAM-ready sensors on the market, including many LiDARs and stereo cameras, already come with an integrated IMU, providing tightly synchronized IMU data together with their main measurements.
 This is very convenient for sensor fusion.
-However, if you are building your own sensor stack from scratch and you need an IMU, look mainly for low *noise density*, and *low bias instability*.
-While keeping the cost reasonable.
+However, if you are building your own sensor stack from scratch and you need an IMU, look mainly for low *noise density*, and *low bias instability*, while keeping the cost reasonable.
 Using very expensive, high-grade IMUs often goes against the goal of building a low-cost navigation stack for a typical robot (one of strong motivations of SLAM).
 A few common IMU choices in low to mid-cost systems are *Bosch BMI270*, *Bosch BMI160*, and *InvenSense ICM-20602*.

 ## 2.4 Summary